 Ms. Sui is a very caring, warm, and hard working person.
 Ms. Sui has helped many students not only achieve the highest scores on their AP® Calculus, Sat I/II and GPA in math but also build up their self-confidence and gain higher ability in all advanced level math classes.
 For many students, Mathematics becomes their favorite and strongest subject after working with her.
 Ms. Sui’s teaching philosophy is to lead students to overcome their weak points and develop an overall understanding on different level math courses.

-Jenna Kim is a recent graduate who studied adolescent psychology and education at UCLA.
-She is mostly interested in helping parent-child relationships and communication to improve the child’s overall school life, including their GPA and extracurricular activities.
+Jenna Kim studied adolescent psychology and education at UCLA.
+She is mostly interested in helping parent-teacher, teacher-child and parent-child relationships to improve the child’s overall school life, including their GPA and extracurricular activities.
+Her research on Asian American academic experience was presented at Stanford and UCLA Annual Psychology Research Conference.

 Dr. Hsinghan(Michael) Meng Ph.D.
 Electrical Engineering, USC Master Electrical and Computer Engineering, Naval Postgraduate School Specialized in Control System, Digital Signal Processing, Communication Systems and Computer Science.